sodascience/metasyn/docs/source/usage/quick_start.rst

 Get started quickly with metasyn using the following example.
 In this concise demonstration, you'll learn the basic functionality of metasyn by generating synthetic data from `titanic <https://raw.githubusercontent.com/pandas-dev/pandas/main/doc/data/titanic.csv>`_ dataset.

 .. note::
-   The steps on this page correspond to the basic tutorial available on the :doc:`/usage/interactive_tutorials` page.
-As such, if you prefer an interactive experience, check out the basic tutorial for a guided walkthrough!
+   A more elaborate version of this page is also available as an interactive tutorial available on the :doc:`/usage/interactive_tutorials` page.

 Importing Libraries
 -------------------

-The first step in any Python project is to import the necessary libraries.
+The first step is to import the required Python libraries.
 For this example, we will need Polars and metasyn.

 .. code:: python